Juvenile Crimes Attorney - Juvenile Lawyer

 2. Your child is not entitled to call another Hall, a victim or witness.

-3. There is no right to privacy when using the telephone except when call his or her lawyer.
+3. There is no right to privacy when using the telephone except when the child is telephoning his or her lawyer.

 4. The Central Juvenile Hall staff will allow your child to use a County line to call his or her Deputy Probation Officer or lawyer.